 A cabin fire during a launch rehearsal test on January 27 at Cape Kennedy Air Force Station Launch Complex killed all three crew members Of the Apollo 1 and destroyed the Command Module (CM).
 After investigation, in a reconstruction of events it was found out that while crew members were using the time to run through their checklist again, a momentary increase in AC Bus 2 voltage occurred causing a spark.
 The intensity of the fire fed by pure oxygen caused the pressure to rise to 29 psi (200 kPa), which damaged the Command Module’s inner wall at 6:31:19.

 Flames and gases then rushed outside the Command Module through open access panels to the pad service structure.
 Intense heat and smoke, made gas masks ineffective, which were designed for toxic fumes rather than heavy smoke hampered the ground crew’s attempts to rescue the men.
 In agonizing pain, the astronauts tried whatever they could do, but all in vein.
 All three were found dead.

 1. Parachute Failure

-Back at the ground mission control, as a result of Komarov’s report during the 13th orbit, the flight director decided to abort the mission half way through.
-After 18 orbits, Soyuz 1 fired its retrorockets and reentered the Earth’s atmosphere.
-To slow the descent, first the drogue parachute was deployed, followed by the main parachute.
-Here, between life and death, it was only a parachute which could have saved his life.
+After competing 18 orbits, Soyuz 1 entered into the Earth’s atmosphere.
+To control the rate of descent, first the drogue parachute than the main parachute were deployed.
+Those parachuted were the only thing standing between life and death.
 However, due to a defect, the main parachute did not unfold.
 Komarov died soon after the impact.